georgegian2018/Research-Articles/sheet 1 to be send/electronics-14-01458-v2.md

 Amplitude
 Minimum amplitude required
 Maximum amplitude

-Figure 15: Amplitude of FAS versus Wtx. matrix H. For optimal performance, the transmitter and re- ceiver can activate the port that provides the overall highest amplitude.
-Using these optimal strategies, we can investigate the performance of a traditional SISO system, Tx/Rx-SISO- FAS and Dual-SISO-FAS over different Ns, s ∈{rx, tx}.
+Figure 15: Amplitude of FAS versus Wtx.

+matrix H. For optimal performance, the transmitter and re-ceiver can activate the port that provides the overall highest amplitude.
+Using these optimal strategies, we can investigate the performance of a traditional SISO system, Tx/Rx-SISO-FAS and Dual-SISO-FAS over different Ns, s ∈{rx, tx}.
-As illustrated in Fig. 16, the performance of Dual-SISO- FAS outperforms Tx/Rx-SISO-FAS followed by the traditional SISO system.
+As illustrated in Fig. 16, the performance of Dual-SISO-FAS outperforms Tx/Rx-SISO-FAS followed by the traditional SISO system.
 The rationale behind the superiority of FAS is that Dual-SISO-FAS can be interpreted as a fully correlated MIMO system where only one input and one output are used.
 Consequently, the performance is understandably much better than the traditional SISO system.
 Likewise, Tx-SISO-FAS and Rx-SISO-FAS correspond to the correlated MISO and SIMO systems but only one input or output can be accessed by the transmitter or receiver, respectively.
 Since the SISO system is a subset of the correlated MIMO/MISO/SIMO system, it is straightforward that FAS is more superior than TAS.
 Thus, despite having the same number of radiating elements, FAS outperforms TAS because an extreme number of correlated channels within a given space can be exploited.
-It is worth pointing out that FAS can also yield higher en- ergy efﬁciency than TAS due to the diversity gain.
-Speciﬁcally, FAS requires less transmit power than TAS to achieve a spe- ciﬁc rate.
+It is worth pointing out that FAS can also yield higher en-ergy efﬁciency than TAS due to the diversity gain.
+Speciﬁcally, FAS requires less transmit power than TAS to achieve a spe-ciﬁc rate.
 ```

 ### Figure 16: The performance of different SISO-FAS cases (Page 21)